 Our management has broad discretion in the application of the net proceeds from our public offerings, and you will be relying on the judgment of our management regarding the application of these proceeds.
 Our management might not apply the net proceeds from our public offerings in ways that ultimately increase the value of your investment.
-If we do not invest or apply the net proceeds from our public offerings in ways that ultimately increase the value of your investment.
-If we do not invest or apply the net proceeds from our public offerings in ways that ultimately increase the value of your investment.
-If we do not invest or apply the net proceeds from our public offerings in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.
+If we do not invest or apply the net proceeds from our public offerings in ways that ultimately increase the value of your stock price to decline.